Local volumes, equisingularity, and generalized smoothability: Volume Stability and the Principle of Specialization of Integral Dependence

-In complex analytic singularity theory we apply Thm.\ \ref{covering} in the following setting: $X,x_{0} \rightarrow Y,y_{0}$ is a family of isolated singularties, $W$ is a larger deformation base space containing $Y$, usually taken to be a component of the miniversal base space of $X_{y_0}$, $C(W)$ is the relative conormal space of $\mathcal{X} \rightarrow W$, and $S(W)$ is the singular locus of $\mathcal{X}$.
+In complex analytic singularity theory we apply Thm.\ \ref{covering} in the following setting: $(X,x_{0}) \rightarrow (Y,y_{0})$ is a family of isolated singularties, $W$ is a larger deformation base space containing $Y$, usually taken to be a component of the miniversal base space of $X_{y_0}$, $C(W)$ is the relative conormal space of $\mathcal{X} \rightarrow W$, and $S(W)$ is the singular locus of $\mathcal{X}$.
 Assume that $W$ is a good deformation space.
-Thus for $X_{y_0}$ and $X_{y}$ for $y \in Y$ close enough to $y_0$, we can associate unique nonnegative real numbers depending solely on $W$ such that $\int_{S_{y_0}}[D_{\mathrm{vert}}]$ vanishes if and only if the corresponding restricted volumes associated with one-parameter generic deformations of $X_{y_0}$ and $X_{y}$ in $W$ are the same.
+Thus for $X_{y_0}$ and $X_{y}$ for $y \in Y$ close enough to $y_0$, we can associate unique nonnegative real numbers depending on $W$ such that $\int_{S_{y_0}}[D_{\mathrm{vert}}]$ vanishes if and only if these numbers are the same.